Skip to Content

 How to Dress an Inverted Triangle Body Type

 Our How to Dress Your Body Type is a series designed to help break down the basic guidelines for dressing all body types.
-To get started, use this mathematical equation to figure what you are; you may be surprised!
-Today, we continue with How to Dress an Inverted Triangle Body Type

-It’s Important to Note: Bone structure tends to dictate body type rather than weight and height.
 Of course, we need to consider all these factors when we get dressed, so these guidelines are just that, guidelines.

 Think of it like this:

-Body Type is your bone structure.
+Body Type is your bone structure, your body composition.

 Fit/Size is your proportion; you may be “regular,” petite, tall, or plus.